fefe982/DeMangleVC/mangling_schema.md

 Other `RefKind` are:

-* `?` : Used for cv-qaulified `CompoundType`. `CompoundType` does not have a cv-qualifier encoded.
+* `?` : Used for cv-qualified `CompoundType`. `CompoundType` does not have a cv-qualifier encoded.
 So when a cv-qualified `CompoundType` is needed (as template parameter, function return type, etc.), a `RefType` with `?` is constructed to add a cv-qualifier.
 * `$$A` : Used for function, e.g. in template parameter.
 * `$$B` : Used for array, e.g. in template parameter.
 Arrays do not have *cv-qualifier*, so the `CVQType` part is omitted.
 It takes the form of `$$B ArrType`.
-* `$$C` : Used for array element, when it is cv-qualified, but the type itself do not encode a cv-qualifier (`BaseType`, for example)
+* `$$C` : Used for array element, when it is cv-qualified, but the type itself do not encode a cv-qualifier (cv-qualified `BaseType`, for example)

 #### Function pointer / reference

-When function appear in a `RefType` ot form a function pointer, it takes the form of `NonMemCVQFunc FuncP` or `MemCVQFunc NameQualifier CVQThis FuncP`, for non-member or static functions pointers, and pointer to memeber, repectively.
-Check [Function](#function) introduction for each part.
+When function appear in a `RefType` to form a function pointer, it takes the form of `NonMemCVQFunc FuncP` or `MemCVQFunc NameQualifier CVQThis FuncP`, for non-member or static functions pointers, and pointer to member function, respectively.
+Check [Function](#function) to find an introduction for each part.

 ### `BackRefType`

-Just like string, types that has already appeared in the mangled name can be referred to using `0` to `9`.
-Only "full" type are counted.
-For example, for a "pointer to pointer to int" type, the "pointer to int" type cannot be referred to as it is not a full type.
+Just like string, types that has already appeared in the mangled name can also be referred to using `0` to `9`.
+Only “full” type are counted.
+For example, for a “pointer to pointer to int” type, the “pointer to int” type within cannot be referred to as it is not a full type.
 Types that are represented using only one character (most `BaseType`s) is not counted.

+`TemplateName` has its own back reference count for types.

 ## Function